David S. Suarez

 Julie Norato, Friend

 Today is the 20th anniversary of 9/11 but it feels like yesterday.
 One wonders what might have been if not for this day?
 We will never know.
 What we know is that we were privileged to have known David and to have been inspired by him.
 To have witnessed his positive attitude, his willingness to volunteer his time for worthwhile community projects, his ability to see possibilities and make them come true.
 We know that influenced by his memory and legacy of energy, many others have picked up on his behalf.
 Thus, although we will never know what might have been, we know he was the spark that has motivated much good.
 We know that although we will forever miss, love and remember him, his spirit remains alive in us.
-Ted Suarez Father of David

 Ted Suarez , Family